 In March of 2015, I was terminated from my position for contacting my HR Department to complain about being harassed at work.

 I had been being verbally and emotionally harassed by a fellow employee for 6 months at my job.
 When I finally felt that my supervisors weren’t doing anything about the harassment, I decided to contact my HR Representative (as my rights as an employee stated) to let them know that my supervisors were not handling the harassment complaints seriously.
 2 days after I filed my complaint I was terminated without cause from my position with the company.

 What the company did was wrong, and I had to do something about it.

 Directly after this happening, I contacted the Ministry of Labour.
-Which was a lot of 1-800 numbers, automatic messages trying to get the right person, and one person telling me I need to call another.
+Which were a lot of 1-800 numbers, automatic messages trying to get the right person, and one person telling me I need to call another.
 It seemed like an endless circle of call this person, call that person.

 While I was working on my resume at the Employment Option Centre, I had mentioned to my worker what had happened and he handed me a brochure for the Sudbury Workers Education & Advocacy Centre (SWEAC).
 I immediately called and made an appointment with Executive Director.